Bead Fishing For Trout – Easy Guide Secrets

 The Single Trout Bead Rig Setup

-This is a great trout bead rig when you are fishing in very clear water or in water under 8 feet deep.
+This is a great trout bead rig when you are fishing in very clear water or water under 8 feet deep.
 It’s a good rig when the trout are close to the bottom.

-This trout bead rig is designed to be used below a float and it works best in water from 3 to 8 feet deep.
+This trout bead rig is designed to be used below a float, and it works best in water from 3 to 8 feet deep.

-There are 4 fundamentals to float fishing that I have proven through 20 years of guiding to catch up to 10 times more fish.
+There are four fundamentals to float fishing that I have proven through 20 years of guiding to catch up to 10 times more fish.
 You can see these fundamentals on my float fishing page

 The Double Trout Bead Rig Setup